Ashkan-Yaldaie/thesis/documents/Thesis.md

 The price for each extra detail will be the following: one motion sensor is €55, a motion sensor with a camera is €120, a door sensor costs €55, an extra remote is €30 and the price for a smoke detector is €90.
 The customer must sign a contract for at least 24 months.
 It will cost €957.60 in total for the basic package.
 (G4S Kotiturva 2015)

+Securitas is another security company in Finland that offers security packages one of them is called "24Koti" with an activation fee of €250 plus €31.50 monthly charge.
+In addition to the company's services, the price also includes:

+- One smoke detector
+- A sensor that determines whether a door is opened
+- Two motion sensor
+- Devices in order to control the security system

+The customer must sign a contract for at least 36 months.
+It will cost €1,384 in total for this particular package.
+The company will send its staff to check the premises in the case of motion or smoke detection, the cost is €50 for Mo 06:00 - Fr 18:00 and €100 for Fr 18:00 - Mo 06:00 including other holidays.

 ## Planning

 One of the most important parts of any project is planning.
 It is essential to know what must be done in order to turn the list of requirements into a reality.
 The requirements are presented in the subchapter "Project questions and objectives".